The New Zealand Certificate in Adult Literacy & Numeracy Education (NZCALNE) Vocational/Workplace

 If you’re a foundation level educator, this programme is a great way to meet your professional development goals and get up to date with the latest industry standards, which includes the Tertiary Education Commission (TEC) requirement to hold an adult literacy and numeracy qualification.

 It introduces the learners to a range of frameworks including Māori and Pasifika frameworks and the New Zealand Adult Literacy and Numeracy Progressions.
-Tutor Trainees will explore the impact of social, political and historical contexts, in relation to these frameworks and adult literacy and numeracy skills development for diverse learners in workplace, community and vocational settings.
+Trainee Tutors will explore the impact of social, political and historical contexts, in relation to these frameworks and adult literacy and numeracy skills development for diverse learners in workplace, community and vocational settings.

 This is not an entry-level qualification.